BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 ## Know where to place electrodes ##
 Proper placement of the electrodes is crucial for accurate detection.
 Follow these steps to correctly position them:

-1. First Electrode: Place the first electrode on the outer canthus (the outer corner) of the eye on your chosen side.
+1. First Electrode: Place the first electrode on the outer canthus.
-2. Second Electrode: Position the second electrode just below the eye on the same side you selected.
+2. Second Electrode: Position the second electrode just below the eye.
 3. Third Electrode (Ground): Place the last electrode behind the ear, on the bony area.
 This electrode serves as the "Ground" and is essential for reducing noise in the signal.

-Make sure all electrodes are placed on the **same side** of the face and as **close as possible** to the eyes for optimal performance.
+Make sure all electrodes are placed on the **same side** of the face and as **close as possible** to the eyes (except for ground electrode) for optimal performance.

 ## Connecting right cables to right place ##
 Identifying and Placing the Red Alligator Clips: